Colonel Terry J. Ebbert

 Colonel Ebbert's views on the Katrina experience have been documented in extensive federal testimony, books, articles, television, lectures, and personal sessions with the White House and Department of Homeland Security.
 His input has been taken into consideration in the creation of national reforms for emergency planning and operations.
 For his service during this disaster he received the United States Coast Guard Public Service Award, The Louisiana Legion of Merit and the American Spirit Gold Medallion.

 Colonel Ebbert's previous positions have included serving as the Director of the New Orleans Police Foundation and as the Director of Security for the National Strategic Petroleum Reserve.
+He has also served as the Director of Security and Emergency Management for the Department of Energy National Strategic Petroleum Reserve and the Pacific Fleet Security Officer responsible for all US Ports in the Pacific.
+This broad experience has been vital to understand the complex issues needed to provide difficult program management and technical support issues.

 Colonel Ebbert completed a distinguished career in the United States Marine Corps where he held nuclear security positions and served as Security Officer for the United States Pacific Fleet.
 Other assignments included serving as the Military Secretary to the Commandant of the Marine Corps and Commanding Officer of The Basic School for Marine Officers.
 He is the recipient of the Navy Cross, the nation's second highest award for valor for leadership actions in the Republic of Vietnam.